Seat Belts Reduce Injuries and Deaths

 Recently Cam Newton, quarterback for the Carolina Panthers was in a serious accident where his vehicle flipped several times.
 Because he wore his seat belt at the time of the accident, he walked away with less serious injuries.

 Indianapolis lawyers with experience in auto accidents involving injuries and wrongful death cases

 Conclusion–It is a fact–seat belts saves lives and minimize serious injuries.
-If you have been injured or know someone that has died as a result of another person’s negligence, call Charlie today at 317-639-9501 for a free consultation.
+If you have been injured or know someone that has died as a result of another person’s negligence, call Charlie, a car accident lawyer in Indianapolis, IN from Ward & Ward Law Firm today at 317-639-9501 for a free consultation.

 By Charlie Ward